QuasiGeoid/Data-Source-API-Analyst-Test/Content/Troubleshooting Guide.md

 ### Issue: API throttling or rate-limiting
 **Causes**
 Too many requests sent in a short period.
+The rate limits are the following:
+- 5,000 requests per hour
+- No more than 100 concurrent requests
+- No more than 900 points per minute
+- No more than 90 seconds of CPU time per 60 seconds of real time is allowed.
+You can roughly estimate the CPU time by measuring the total response time for your API requests

 **Solutions**
 1. Reduce the frequency of API calls.